Trillium Digital Systems: Trillium

 Trillium was founded in February 1988 in Los Angeles, California.
 The co-founders were Jeff Lawrence and Larisa Chistyakov.
 Giorgio Propersi joined in September 1989.
 The initial capitalization of Trillium when it was incorporated was $1,000.
 The name Trillium came about because of a mistake.
 Jeff and Larisa asked for company name suggestions from family and friends.
 Someone suggested a character named Trillian from the book Hitchhiker's Guide to the Galaxy by Douglas Adams.
 They thought the suggestion was supposed to be trillium, a flower in the lily family.
 They liked the sound and symbolism of the name Trillium so they used it.

 Trillium was started as a consulting company.
 Its first consulting jobs were to develop communications software for bisynchronous, asynchronous and multiprotocol PAD products.
 Consulting continued through the end of 1990.
 While consulting, the co-founders decided there was an opportunity to develop and license portable source code software for communications protocols.
 Towards the end of 1990 Trillium became focused on developing its own products.

 Source code is a symbolic language (e.g., the C programming language) which is run through a compiler to generate binary code which can run on a particular microprocessor.
 Communications systems have a variety of hardware and software architectures, use a variety of microprocessors and use a variety of software development environments.
 It wasn't technically possible to develop a single piece of binary code that could run on many different systems.
-Source code, if properly designed and supported, can provide a highly leveragable solution that can be integrated and used in many different systems.
+Source code, if properly designed and supported, can provide a highly leverageable solution that can be integrated and used in many different systems.
 The proper way to test source code is to compile it for all possible environments it might run in and then run and test it in those environments.
 There were as many environments as there were pieces of communications equipment.
 That testing approach was difficult.
 To overcome this difficulty Trillium developed an operating system called the Multiprocessor Operating System (MOS) that could run under commercially available operating systems such as DOS, Windows, Solaris and Linux and provide a simulation and testing environment for its software products.